NSW Parliament passes legislation to change defamation laws

 PUBLIC INTEREST DEFENCE

 The new legislation has created a public interest defence.
-The new section is modelled on section 4 of the UK Defamation Act 2013.
+This new section is modelled on section 4 of the UK Defamation Act 2013.
 The legislation provides a non-exhaustive list of factors to consider and the jury is to determine whether the defence has been met.

 In its submission to the COAG, The Press Council of Australia stated that it supports the defence in principle so long as it “does not place unreasonable limits on freedom of expression.”
 The Press Council also pushed for the defence to be modelled on the UK laws, not the NZ laws, which COAG ultimately agreed with.